Installation

 WARNING

 When installing Dolos on Windows, you need to enable support for building native modules.
-In the installer on the page Tools for Native Modules you need to check the box to Automatically install the necessary tools.
+On the page Tools for Native Modules of the installer you need to check the box to Automatically install the necessary tools.

 Debian or Ubuntu Linux